sohailmahmud/lararest/README.md

-# Laravel Rest API Generator
+# Laravel Simple Rest API Generator

 An API Boilerplate to create a ready-to-use REST API in seconds with Laravel 8.x